-The best way to start getting your garage organized and looking good is to get stuff off the ground whenever possible.
+The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

-My garage renovation began with a garage track system so I’d have a place to put my garden tools, ladders, and other stuff that was just taking up space.
+My garage renovation began with a garage track system so I’d have a place to put my garden tools, ladders, and other stuff that was taking up storage space.

-If you want to see my full, detailed review of the Gladiator GearTrack and GearWall system, check it out here!
+If you want to see my full, detailed review of the Gladiator GearTrack and GearWall system, check it out!

 GearTrack & GearWall is the Best Wall System